Environmental Protection Agency (EPA).

 V. Statutory and Executive Order Reviews

-In reviewing state plan submissions, the EPA's role is to approve state choices, provided that they meet the criteria of the CAA.
+Under the Clean Air Act, the Administrator is required to approve section 111(d) state plan submissions that comply with the provisions of the Act and applicable Federal regulations.
+42 U.S.C.
+7411(d); 40 CFR part 60, subparts B and Cf; and 40 CFR part 62, subpart A. Thus, in reviewing CAA section 111(d) state plan submissions, the EPA's role is to approve state choices, provided that they meet the criteria of the Act and implementing regulations.
 Accordingly, this action merely approves state law as meeting Federal requirements and does not impose additional requirements beyond those imposed by state law.
-For that reason, this proposed action:
+For that reason, this action:

 - Is not a “significant regulatory action” subject to review by the Office of Management and Budget under Executive Orders 12866 (58 FR 51735, October 4, 1993) and 13563 (76 FR 3821, January 21, 2011);